-- Evaluate the fields of communications including corporate and nonprofit communications, public relations, print/digital media, and political communications. - Explain the core areas of communication, including the rules, standards and practices of traditional and digital communications. - Apply the characteristics of successful organizational communication strategies and create, implement, and evaluate such strategies. - Appraise the impact communications technology has on the distribution and consumption of media within societies and cultures globally. - Communicate effectively-in speech, writing, and visual arts-in a variety of interpersonal and mass media settings.
+- Evaluate the fields of communications including corporate and nonprofit communications, public relations, print/digital media, and political communications. - Explain the core areas of communication, including the rules, standards and practices of traditional and digital communications. - Apply the characteristics of successful organizational communication strategies and create, implement, and evaluate such strategies.

+- Appraise the impact communications technology has on the distribution and consumption of media within societies and cultures globally. - Communicate effectively-in speech, writing, and visual arts-in a variety of interpersonal and mass media settings.

-In addition to the 42 credits of general education and elective requirements, students must take a core group of courses and choice classes associated with their major to total 120 credit hours.
+In addition to 42 credits of general education, students must take a core group of courses (totaling 54 credits) and choice courses (totaling 6 credits) associated with their major.
+Students will also complete 18 credits of open electives to total 120 credit hours.